Bylaws of the British Rorschach Society

 6.3

-The dissolution of the British Rorschach Society can be pronounced by a majority vote at a meeting of the Assembly of Delegates.
+The dissolution of the British Society for the Rorschach and Projective Methods can be pronounced by a majority vote at an AGM.

 6.4

-Any remaining funds in the British Rorschach Society will be donated to a charitable organisation designated by the Assembly of Delegates
+Any remaining funds in the British Society for the Rorschach and Projective Methods will be donated to a charitable organisation designated by the Executive Board.